 Talia Golan, Elina Zorde Khvalevsky, Ayala Hubert, Rachel Malka Gabai, Naama Hen, Amiel Segal, Abraham Domb, Gil Harari, Eliel Ben David, Stephen Raskin, Yuri Goldes, Eran Goldin, Rami Eliakim, Maor Lahav, Yael Kopleman, Alain Dancour, Amotz Shemi and Eithan Galun, Oncotarget May 19, 2015

-Methods: An open-label Phase 1/2a study in the first-line setting of patients with non-operable LAPC was initiated.
-In this study patients were assigned to receive a single dose of KRAS-LODERs, in three escalating dose cohorts (0.025mg, 0.75mg and 3.0mg).
+METHODS: An open-label Phase 1/2a study in the first-line setting of patients with non-operable LAPC was initiated.
+In this study patients were assigned to receive a single dose of siG12D-LODERs, in three escalating dose cohorts (0.025mg, 0.75mg and 3.0mg).
 Gemcitabine was given on a weekly basis, following the siG12D-LODERTM insertion, until disease progression.
 The recommended dose was further examined with modified FOLFIRINOX.
 The follow up period was eight weeks and survival until death.

 RESULTS: Fifteen patients with LAPC were enrolled.
 Among the 15 treated patients, the most frequent adverse events observed were grade 1or 2 in severity (89%); five patients experienced serious adverse events (SAEs).
 In 12 patients analyzed by CT scans, none showed tumor progression, the majority (10/12) demonstrated stable disease and two showed partial response.
 Decrease in tumor marker CA19-9 was observed in 70% (7/10) of patients.
 Median overall survival was 15.12 months; 18 month survival was 38.5%.